 Acquia has been a FedRAMP Compliant Cloud Service Provider (CSP) since April 2016, when we received our first Authority to Operate (ATO) from the U.S. Department of Treasury.
 Since then, that certification has applied to our customers in the federal sector who use Acquia Cloud Platform and Acquia Site Factory.
-In 2022, we added Acquia Site Studio and the latest versions of Acquia Search with Solr 7, and Acquia Platform Email capabilities to the FedRAMP boundary.
+In 2022, we added Acquia Site Studio and Acquia Platform Email capabilities to the FedRAMP boundary, then, in 2023, the latest versions of Acquia Search with Solr 8.
 Acquia also secured a positive recommendation from a FedRAMP third-party assessment organization (3PAO).

 For Acquia, FedRAMP has enabled our customers to host critical applications in the cloud, use open source Drupal, and leverage our platform-as-a-service (PaaS) capabilities with confidence.
 To date, we remain the only non-governmental Drupal offering with a FedRAMP certification.

 The federal government spends hundreds of millions of dollars a year securing the use of IT systems; FedRAMP assures agencies that the appropriate security and risk management practices are in place for their cloud properties.
 FedRAMP compliance requires Acquia’s security team to ensure that we’re meeting the required parameters.

 FedRAMP was created in 2011 to establish standards and efficiencies for cloud security practices.
 The government-wide program provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.

 The close collaboration of cloud experts from both the private sector and the government organizations listed below brought FedRAMP into being:

 - General Services Administration (GSA)